Sales Team Upskilling for Enterprise AI Adoption

 • Renewals and expansion motions

-Every session should answer one question: “How does this AI capability help me win this type of deal faster?”
 Frontline managers are critical here.
 Equip them with simple coaching prompts (for example, “Show me where you used the AI assistant on this opportunity”) so AI usage becomes part of regular pipeline and 1:1 conversations.

-Design Role-Specific Sales Upskilling
+Design Role-Specific Sales Team Upskilling and B2B Sales Team Skills

 • SDRs: focus on prospecting efficiency, list building and AI-assisted outreach.